chris-wood/draft-wood-cfrg-threshold-secret-sharing/draft-wood-cfrg-threshold-secret-sharing.md

 # Verifiable Threshold Secret Sharing {#vtss}

-An verifiable threshold secret sharing scheme, denoted VTSS, is similar to a TSS scheme but with the additional property that each share can be verified for consistency with the underlying secret.
+A verifiable threshold secret sharing scheme, denoted VTSS, is similar to a TSS scheme but with the additional property that each share can be verified for consistency with the underlying secret.
 This property lets the aggregator check that the share is correct.
 Like the TSS scheme, a VTSS scheme consists of three phases: secret splitting, run by clients,